Fuel for the journey

 Oh, one last thing while we’re here.
 If you’re staying at Fiddler’s Cottage in Montgomery, make sure you venture out on a Thursday, when the farmer’s market is in town.
 It’s been running since 1227.
 Get there early for first pick, it’s open between 9am and 3pm.

-"I love living in Mid Wales, and I can’t wait to welcome visitors back to enjoy some proud Welsh hospitality."
+"I love living in Mid Wales and sharing some proud Welsh hospitality with our visitors."

 The way to Welshpool